 An overview of all types of equipment currently on the market and in use in heating, ventilating, and air conditioning installations, both incidental and commercial.
 It is designed to keep the student up to date with information on state-of-the-art developments in the field.
 Three class hours.

 A course demonstrating the role of the computer in the HVAC technologies.
-The student will receive an overview of the operation of six current computer programs in the HVAC specialities.
+The student will receive an overview of the operation of six current computer programs in the HVAC specialties.
 Three class hours.
-Fall semester only.

 A thorough understanding of the various refrigerant types are necessary for the heating, ventilating and air conditioning service technician.
 This short course will explore CFC's, HFC's, HCFC's and the refrigerant retrofit procedures necessary in today's changing energy field.
 Three class hours.